Proof Agent Docs

 }'

-If your `baseToken` is stale, you'll receive `STALE_BASE` plus the latest state or snapshot for retry.
+If your `baseToken` is stale, you'll receive `STALE_BASE` plus the latest snapshot for retry.
+If a block ref cannot be resolved in the current document, re-read `/snapshot` and retry with the fresh `mutationBase.token` and `blocks[].ref`.

 Supported `/edit/v2` operation kinds: